nervetattoo/jquery-autosave/readme.md

     This event will attempt to save anytime it is fired.
 It is bound to each form passed into the plugin on initialization.
   * **saved** _String_
     This event is triggered on each form whenever autosave finishes saving form data.
 It can be bound to if you need to be notified after saving is completed.
+  * **changed** _String_
+    This event is triggered whenever an input value changes on the form containing that input.
+It can be bound to if you need to be notified whenever an input value changes.
 * **classes** _Object_
   Contains a set of key/value pairs that allow yout o chang the name of classes used within the plugin.
 Keep in mind that these classes will be namespaced on initialization like: "namespace-className"
   * **changed** _String_